 A trek is a long journey on foot, especially in the mountains.
-Trekking refers to making the long and difficult journey; walking in the countryside for pleasure.
+Trekking refers to making a long and difficult journey; walking in the countryside for pleasure.

 What is Trekking?